+Robert has been very active in the inner workings of the House via Legislative Council Committee’s and debates on various pieces of legislation.
 Robert is committed to working with the government of the day to improve matters related to firearms ownership and use and access for shooters and fishers.
-He has built a reputation as a skillful negotiator and a man of integrity and honesty.
+He has built a reputation as a skilful negotiator and a man of integrity and honesty.

 Robert continues to pragmatically and successfully deal with the government to ensure shooters, fishers, and farmers rights are not undermined.
 He remains one of the strongest advocates against the insidious advance of animal rights extremists and dangerous left leaning ideologies.

 Since he came into Parliament in 2010, Robert Borsak has built a reputation as a fearless representative and advocate for shooters, hunters, fishers, and farmers across NSW.
 Outspoken and principled, Robert has consistently fought for the rights of everyday Australians to live their lives without undue constraint.

 Born in Sydney and schooled in Ashfield, Robert has spent most of his life as a successful businessman and accountant, during which time he has been chairman of the Brooker Holdings Group, manufacturers of aluminium boats and trailers, and many other companies.

 Robert was elected as the Shooters and Fishers Party MLC in the Upper House following the sudden death of his friend and colleague Roy Smith in 2010.
 “Semi-retired” at the time Robert was the only real choice after having worked closely with the Shooters MP John Tingle and Robert Brown.

 Robert has served as Chairman of the Shooters and Fishers Party, strategically ensuring the growth and success of the Party.
 Prior to being elected, Robert also acted as Chairman of the ground-breaking Game Council of NSW, which set the standard for conservation hunting in Australia.